bmostowski1996/options_suite/README.md

 # options_suite
-Miscellaneous collection of python code while pursuing my phd.
-Includes implementation of the Longstaff & Schwartz algorithm for American puts (and soon will include some code from my phd research).
+Implementation of the Longstaff & Schwartz algorithm.